SM 25x125 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or contact us through contact form on our website.
-You can check the strength and the appearance of neodymium magnets in our magnetic calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or contact us through contact form on our website.
+You can check the strength as well as the appearance of neodymium magnet in our magnetic calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.